mradulovic988/agy-verification/readme.txt

 Your theme is overwriting the styling of the popup.
 Please go to the Design page and increase the Z-index values to 9999

+= Can I use the plugin for other restrictions on my website? =

+Yes!
+You can use Agy Verification for any restriction that you need.

 == Screenshots ==

 1. General page settings